 The questions are worded well and may provide a good initiation for further discussion and exploration.

-The following are semistructured interviewing tools designed to facilitate an exploration, by the physician or other health care provider, of religious beliefs and spiritual experiences or issues.
-The tools take the spiritual history approach and have the advantage of engaging the patient in dialogue, identifying possible areas of concern, and indicating the need for provision of further resources such as referral to a chaplain or support group.
+The following semistructured interviewing tools are designed to facilitate an exploration of religious beliefs and spiritual experiences or issues by the physician or other health care provider.
+The tools take the spiritual history approach and have the advantage of engaging the patient in dialogue, identifying possible areas of concern, and indicating the need to provide for further resources such as referral to a chaplain or support group.
 These approaches, however, have not been systematically investigated as empirical measures or indices of religiousness or of spiritual well-being or distress.

-The six domains cover 22 items; these may be explored in as short a time as 10 or 15 minutes, or integrated into general interviewing over several appointments.
-A strength of this tool is the number of questions pertinent to managing serious illness and gaining an understanding of how patient religious beliefs may affect patient care decisions.
+The six domains cover 22 items, which may be explored in as little as 10 or 15 minutes or integrated into general interviewing over several appointments.
+A strength of this tool is the number of questions pertinent to managing serious illness and understanding how patient religious beliefs may affect patient care decisions.

 |Tool||Developer||Purpose/ Focus/ Subscale (No.)||Specific to Cancer Patients?||Level of Psychometric Development||Length/ Other Characteristics/ Comments|

-Various modes of intervention or assistance might be considered to address the spiritual concerns of patients.
-These include the following:
+Various modes of intervention or assistance might be considered to address the spiritual concerns of patients, including the following:

-Inquiring about religious or spiritual concerns by physicians or other health care professionals may provide valuable and appreciated support to patients.
+Inquiring about religious or spiritual concerns may provide valuable and appreciated support to patients.
 Most cancer patients appear to welcome a dialogue about such concerns, regardless of diagnosis or prognosis.
-In a large survey of cancer outpatients, between 20% and 35% expressed the following:[Level of evidence: II]
+In a large survey, 20% to 35% of outpatients with cancer expressed the following:[

 It is appropriate to initiate such an inquiry once initial diagnosis and treatment issues have been discussed and considered by the patient (approximately a month after diagnosis or later).
-In a large, multisite, longitudinal study of patients with advanced cancer,[Level of evidence: II] there was considerable variation in whether spiritual concerns were addressed by medical staff, with about 50% reporting at least some support at three of the settings, in contrast to fewer than 15% reporting some support at the other four settings.
+In a large, multisite, longitudinal study of patients with advanced cancer,[

-Support received from the medical team predicted the following:
+Support from the medical team predicted the following: